baconjs/bacon.js/README.md

 would lead to 1,2,3,1,2,3... to be repeated indefinitely.

 `Bacon.never()` creates an EventStream that immediately ends.

-`Bacon.fromEventTarget(target, event)` creates an EventStream from events on a DOM EventTarget or Node.JS EventEmitter object.
-You can also pass an optional function that processes the emitted events' parameters.

-`Bacon.fromPoll(interval, f)` polls given function with given interval.
-Function should return Events: either Next or End.

 `Bacon.later(delay, value)` creates a single-element stream that produces given value after given delay (milliseconds).